-In June 2021, we entered into an agreement with Mosaic Biosciences, Inc., or Mosaic, to identify new targets and discover novel therapeutic agents aimed at the treatment of dry age-related degeneration, or dAMD.
-Our collaboration with Mosaic has yielded a lead compound for our preclinical complement inhibitor program for the treatment of dry-AMD.
-We believe that this compound has the potential to be best-in-class in the complement space with targeted dosing every three to four months.
+In June 2021, we entered into an agreement with Mosaic Biosciences, Inc., or Mosaic, to identify new targets and discover novel therapeutic agents aimed at the treatment of dry AMD.
+Our collaboration with Mosaic has yielded lead compounds that Mosaic has humanized and is now optimizing for our preclinical complement inhibitor program for the treatment of dry AMD.
+We believe that product candidates with these compounds have the potential to be best-in-class in the complement space with targeted dosing every three to four months.